United Kingdom–Ireland natural gas interconnectors: Interconnector No.1

 The earliest interconnector (designated Interconnector No.1) was commissioned in 1991.
 The NTS take-off point is from the No. 11 and No. 12 Feeders at the Beattock Compressor Station north of Moffat, Scotland.
-From the take-off point gas is routed to a compressor station where the gas pressure is raised to 85 barg.
+From the take-off point gas is routed to a compressor station where the gas pressure is raised to 85 bars (1200 psi).
 A 36-inch diameter buried overland pipeline transports the gas to Brighouse Bay on the coast.
-The Brighouse compressor station raises the gas pressure to 140 barg.
-Gas is routed through a 24-inch diameter, 162 km long subsea pipeline to Gormanston, Co.
+The Brighouse compressor station raises the gas pressure to 140 bars (2000 psi).
+Gas is routed through a 24-inch diameter, 162 km (100 mile) long subsea pipeline to Gormanston, Co.
 Meath, Ireland where controls feed gas into the Irish gas distribution system.

 SNIP

 The second interconnector is the Scotland to Northern Ireland Pipeline (SNIP).
 Gas is taken from a Tee in the Beattock to Brighouse Bay pipeline at Twynholm.
 The 24-inch diameter pipeline is routed overland to Stranraer and then subsea to Ballylumford power station Northern Ireland.
-SNIP is 135 km long and was commissioned in 1996.
-From Ballylumford a pipeline continues as the 24-inch diameter 35 km long Belfast Gas Transmission Pipeline (BGTP) to Belfast via Carrickfergus.
-The 18-inch diameter 112 km long North-West Pipeline (NWP) connects to the BGTP at Carrickfergus and extends to Coolkeeragh power station.
+SNIP is 85 miles (135 km) long and was commissioned in 1996.
+From Ballylumford a pipeline continues as the 24-inch diameter 20 mile (35 km) long Belfast Gas Transmission Pipeline (BGTP) to Belfast via Carrickfergus.
+The 18-inch diameter 70 mile (112 km) long North-West Pipeline (NWP) connects to the BGTP at Carrickfergus and extends to Coolkeeragh power station.
 The NWP has take-offs to pressure reduction stations at Ballymena, Coleraine, Maydown and Derry.